t307-cpu/amylase-lab-simulator/README.md

             updateInstruction(`Minute ${timerMinutes - 1} tested.
 Click 'Transfer 1 Drop' to advance time 1 minute and test the next drop.`);
         } else {
             document.getElementById('btn-test').disabled = true;
+            completedTubes.add(selectedTube); // Mark this tube as done

+            let resultText = "";
             if(selectedTube === 'ph7'){
-               updateInstruction("Results: The starch is gone!
-Amylase works perfectly at pH 7.
-Reset the plate to test the other tubes.");
+               resultText = "Results: The starch is gone!
+Amylase works perfectly at pH 7.";
             } else if (selectedTube === 'ph2'){
-               updateInstruction("Results: At pH 2 (stomach acid), amylase is denatured.
-Starch stays present.
-Reset and test another tube.");
+               resultText = "Results: At pH 2 (stomach acid), amylase is denatured.
+Starch stays present.";
             } else {
+               resultText = "Results: Experiment complete for this tube.";
+            }

+            // Check if they finished all 4 tubes if (completedTubes.size >= 4) {
+                updateInstruction(resultText + " You have successfully tested all 4 tubes!
+Click 'Proceed to Part 4' below to analyze your data.");
+                document.getElementById('btn-part4').style.display = 'inline-block';
+            } else {
-               updateInstruction("Experiment complete for this tube.
-Reset the plate to test another.");
+                updateInstruction(resultText + ` (${completedTubes.size}/4 completed).
+Reset the plate to test another tube.`);
             }
         }
     }